amandamiotto/2025March-nci-hpc-intro/_episodes/17-parallel.md

 - "What benefits arise from parallel execution?"
 - "What are the limits of gains from execution in parallel?"
 objectives:
-- "Install a Python package using `pip`"
+- "Install a Python package "
 - "Prepare a job submission script for the parallel executable."
 - "Launch jobs with parallel execution."
 - "Record and summarize the timing and accuracy of jobs."